CAMBI-tech/BciPy/README.md

 We follow and will enforce the contributor's covenant to foster a safe and inclusive environment for this open source software, please reference this link for more information: https://www.contributor-covenant.org/

 Other guidelines:
-- All added features require tests and a demo.
+- All features require tests and a demo.
 - All tests must pass to merge, even if they are seemingly unrelated to your work.
 - Use Spaces, not Tabs.
 - Use informative names for functions and classes.
-- Document the input and output of your functions / classes in the code. eg in-line commenting and typing
+- Document the input and output of your functions / classes in the code. eg in-line commenting and typing.
 - Do not push IDE or other local configuration files.
 - All new modules or major functionality should be documented outside of the code with a README.md.
 	See README.md in repo or go to this site for inspiration: https://github.com/matiassingers/awesome-readme.
 Always use a Markdown interpreter before pushing.
 There are many free online or your IDE may come with one.